-Learn how to think like a reporter — conduct interviews, create informative, entertaining content and discover the unseen amid millions of people in New York City.
+Learn essential skills in order to produce insightful, ethical reporting — conduct interviews, create informative, entertaining content and discover the unseen.

-This course is taught by a wide variety of experts who imbue the general syllabus with their own areas of journalistic and topical expertise, creating a unique learning experience for this introductory journalism course.
+This course is taught by a wide variety of experts who leverage their personal areas of journalistic and topical expertise – covering social, political and personal challenges of our time – resulting in a unique learning experience for this introductory journalism course.

 Summer Academy enables students to dive deep into a course of study, sharpening skills for their academic and professional futures.
 Each course is carefully designed to suit student interests and encourage intellectual curiosity.

-• Students will explore the city as an extension of their journalistic classroom and will learn how to conduct interviews and create content that informs and entertains.
+• Leveraging expert Faculty knowledge and experience, students will learn how to conduct interviews and create content that informs and entertains.

 • Students will learn how to determine what information is and is not newsworthy, gain skills to be discerning about sources and be challenged to step into the reader’s shoes.